openstack/neutron-lib/doc/source/contributor/callbacks.rst

       print('Callback2 called by trigger: ', trigger)
       print('payload: ', payload)

-  def callbackhighproirity(resource, event, trigger, payload):
+  def callbackhighpriority(resource, event, trigger, payload):
       print("Prepared data for entities")

   # A is using event in case for some callback or internal operations